The Chemistry of Waterborne Coatings

-A basic understanding of the chemical nature and behavior of water-borne finishes by the industrial user may help remove much of the mystique surrounding them.
-The basis of the following discussion is to emphasize the fact that chemically the water-borne paints are identical in most respects to solvent-based paints, i.e. In curing mechanism *brake or air dry properties), In polymer makeup *the basic element of the finish which is responsible for physical properties of the dry film), and, In film integrity.
-In fact, the presence water is purely for application and viscosity purposes as is the thinner (VMP, Mineral Spirits, Toluol, Etc.) for solvent borne.
-For purposes of this paper, how these polymers are dispersed or dissolved in water will relay significant information into the physical properties; i.e. gloss viscosity (the fluidity of a material), impact, abrasion resistance, scrub-ability, solvent resistance, corrosion resistance drying properties, etc. without an in depth discussion of the chemistry of the polymer.
+A basic understanding of the chemical nature and behavior of water-borne finishes, by the industrial user, may help remove much of the mystique surrounding them.
+Chemically, the water-borne paints are identical in most respects to solvent-based paints, i.e. in curing mechanism (brake or air dry properties), in polymer makeup (the basic element of the finish which is responsible for physical properties of the dry film), and in film integrity.
+In fact, the presence water is purely for application and viscosity purposes, as is the thinner (VMP, Mineral Spirits, Toluol, Etc.) for solvent borne.
+How these polymers are dispersed or dissolved in water will relay significant information into the physical properties; i.e. gloss viscosity (the fluidity of a material), impact, abrasion resistance, scrub-ability, solvent resistance, corrosion resistance drying properties.
+Below, is our diverse line of water-borne systems available for your industry needs.

 Waterborne latex single component acrylic-vinyl-rubber copolymer with dehydrated V.O.C. of 0.6 – 2.4, for use as a primer, topcoat or direct-to-metal paint.
 Has superior chemical resistance and abrasion resistance to any known single or multi-component urethane or epoxy.
 Possesses a medium gloss of 75% – 85% (60 deg. head).
 Gloss retention is comparable to many two-component urethanes.

 Waterborne dispersion two-component epoxy-copolymers with dehydrate V.O.C. range of 1.4 – 2.3 for use as a primer-topcoat, or direct-to-metal paint.
 Possesses excellent gloss retention and good chemical corrosion resistance.